 - 1. The coach battery may be low (this can be checked at the monitor panel).
 You may charge your coach battery by simply running the chassis engine.
-If the coach battery won't hold a charge, arrange for a replacement coach batterv. - 2.
+If the coach battery won't hold a charge, call Traveler's Assistance to arrange for a replacement coach battery. - 2.
 A fuse may be bad.
 Replacement fuses may be purchased at auto parts stores, hardware stores and some gas stations. - 3.
 The 40-amp circuit breaker may need to cool down or be reset.
 This breaker must cool down before it resets.
 On some models, you must push the reset button.
 On other models the breaker resets automatically (no reset button).
 The reset button is often on the back side of the breaker and can be felt but not seen. (see p.
-20) - 4.
-If the breaker fails and will not reset, there is an electrical overload or other problem and locate a repair service. - 5.
-A rotten-egg odor in the coach indicates sulfur fumes. which are probably coming from the coach battery because of over-charging or a short.
-Open all windows on coach and locate a repair service.
+24) - 4.
+If the breaker fails and will not reset, there is an electrical overload or other problem and you must call Traveler's Assistance. - 5.
+A rotten-egg odor in the coach indicates sulfur fumes, which are probably coming from the coach battery because of over-charging or a short.
+Open all windows on coach and call Traveler's Assistance to arrange for repair.